Red Bull Soapbox Race: Rules

 A participant to the race held in Alexandra Palace, London (2017) driving through the course on a Pokémon-inspired soapbox: creativity plays a huge role in the competition, as the style of each vehicle is inspired by folklore, pop culture or everyday-life themes.

 The vehicles must have steering and braking capability.
 Teams are judged on both the time taken to complete the course, as well as creativity of their design and the showmanship of a performance at the start of the race, meaning the team with the fastest time is not necessarily the winner.

 Tracks

-In the 2013 London race, one team reached a speed of over 50 kilometers per hour as they completed the 430 metre course in 33 seconds.
+In the 2013 London race, one team reached a speed of over 50 km/h as they completed the 430 m course in 33 seconds.
 The Cork 2004 course down St. Patrick's Hill was the steepest ever used at the time.

 Notable participants

 In 2008, a team from Queen's University Belfast set the world speed record for soapbox racers at Stormont, Northern Ireland, at 45 mph, before entering the vehicle, Equmes 1, into the Red Bull race at Stormont later in the week.

 On May 16, 2015, the Dutch racing driver Max Verstappen, a Formula One driver for the Red Bull racing team himself, opened the race in Valkenburg, Netherlands, driving a soapbox that resembled his own STR10 racing car.

 On 7 July 2019, YouTubers Zac Alsop and Jamie Rawsthorne of "The Zac and Jay Show" entered the London race.
 In a Monopoly-themed run, they threw around £1,000 into the crowd.

 In September 2024, YouTuber TomSka and a team from Surfshark VPN entered the race in Kaunas, Lithuania as part of an advertising campaign.
 The cart was themed around a toilet and had TomSka piloting the cart 'naked', though in reality he was wearing skin-coloured underwear, with the tagline "Why are you sharing your data, but not this?".
 TomSka also revealed that he had planned to film an episode for his series "TryHards" at the race alongside collaborator Eddie Bowley but that they had failed to secure places in time.